UpStreamPay/payment-plugin-magento-public/docs/06 - Subscription product attributes.md

 ## Goal

-To configure the subscription you will have to create 2 product attributes :
+To configure the subscription you will have to create 2 product attributes:

-    - one which will determine if the product is subscription eligible
+    - one which will determine if the product is a product with a subscription
-    - one that will be used to set the subscription's duration in days
+    - one that will be used to determine the subscription's duration (in days)

 ## Magento installer example